What is stress urinary incontinence?

 Stress incontinence treatment

-If you suffer from stress incontinence, you may feel self-conscious, keep to yourself or curtail your involvement in the professional and social aspects of your life.
+If you suffer from stress incontinence, you may feel self-conscious, keep to yourself or cut down your involvement in the professional and social aspects of your life.
 In seeking treatment for your stress incontinence, you will be able to again engage in a full and worry-free life.

 The most important stress incontinence management techniques are:

 - Pelvic floor exercises / kegel exercises: Don’t wait till you experience stress incontinence, do them now!
-These exercises strengthen and improve the performance of your pelvic floor muscles and decrease the chance that stress incontinence will strike.
+These exercises strengthen and improve the performance of your pelvic floor muscles, decreasing the chances of stress incontinence.
 An added benefit of doing pelvic floor exercises is that they improve your sex life, by making your orgasms stronger and more pleasurable.
 Now that is a benefit, isn’t it!